arjun9218/conde-nast-option1/README.md

 ## How to run the application

+Make sure you have the latest version of Node installed and all the required environment variables are configured to run `node` and `npm`.

 #### `git clone https://github.com/arjun9218/conde-nast-option1.git`

 Once you've cloned the project, navigate to project root directory.